Post-presidency of Jimmy Carter: 2008 presidential election

+First Obama term (2009–2013)

+In December 2008, former presidents Carter, Clinton, and Bush were announced as honorary co-chairs of the Obama inauguration, the inaugural committee describing the role as being filled by "prominent Americans from both sides of the aisle who have dedicated their lives to selfless service to their fellow citizens."

-On January 28, 2009, a week after the first inauguration of Barack Obama, Carter said he believed Obama would be "an outstanding president" during an interview with Charlie Rose.
+On January 28, 2009, a week after Obama's inauguration, Carter said he believed Obama would be "an outstanding president" during an interview with Charlie Rose.
 In September, Carter told Brian Williams that he believed "an overwhelming portion of the intensely demonstrated animosity toward President Barack Obama is based on the fact that he is a black man" and that inclinations of racism had "bubbled up to the surface because of the belief of many white people, not just in the South but around the country, that African-Americans are not qualified to lead this great country.
 It's an abominable circumstance, and it grieves me and concerns me very deeply."
 In response, White House Press Secretary Robert Gibbs espoused that Obama "does not think it is based on the color of his skin."
 Republican National Committee chairman Michael Steele called Carter's comments "flat out wrong.
 This isn’t about race.
 It is about policy."
+On November 18, Carter visited Vietnam to build houses for the poor.
+The one-week program, known as Jimmy and Rosalynn Carter Work Project 2009, built 32 houses in Dong Xa village, in the northern province of Hải Dương.
+The project launch was scheduled for November 14, according to the news source which quoted the Ministry of Foreign Affairs spokeswoman Nguyen Phuong Nga.
+Administered by the non-governmental and non-profit Habitat for Humanity International (HFHI), the annual program of 2009 would build and repair 166 homes in Vietnam and some other Asian countries with the support of nearly 3,000 volunteers around the world, the organization said on its website.
+HFHI has worked in Vietnam since 2001 to provide low-cost housing, water, and sanitation solutions for the poor.
+It has worked in provinces like Tiền Giang and Đồng Nai as well as Ho Chi Minh City.